Skip to main content

 Related Topics: #data centers #water scarcity #California #Governor Gavin Newsom #Arizona #Google #cooling towers #sustainability #emissions

-Where should the next wave of US data centers rise?
-Experts say outside California, where chronic water shortages could hamper expansion.
-Meta plans to pour $600 billion into domestic infrastructure by 2028, and OpenAI has already earmarked $1.4 trillion for similar projects.
+Most analysts think the next wave of US data centers will pop up outside California, where water shortages could bite.
+Meta has said it will pour about $600 billion into domestic infrastructure by 2028, and OpenAI already set aside roughly $1.4 trillion for similar builds.
+A new study maps the environmental footprint of those facilities and flags the pressure on local resources.

 Common Questions Answered